wouter-veeken/docs/content/getting-started/index.md

 ## Installation

-Vale works on Windows, macOS and Linux.
+Vale works on Windows, macOS, and Linux.
 Installation is simple and there are a few options to choose from, as discussed below.

 **Windows Installer**

 The easiest way to install on Windows is to use the Windows Installer package, `vale.msi` (which you'll find on the [releases page](https://github.com/ValeLint/vale/releases)).

 You may be warned about the package coming from an "unidentified developer."
 If you're not comfortable with this, you can install manually (see below).